 If you are a landlord, you must distribute this Drinking Water Quality Report to every tenant as soon as practicable, but no later than three business days after receipt.
-Delivery must be done by hand, mail, or email, and by posting the information in a prominent location at the entrance of each rental premises, pursuant to section #3 of NJ P.L.
+Delivery must be made by hand, mail, or email, and by posting the information in a prominent location at the entrance of each rental premises, pursuant to section #3 of NJ P.L.
 2021, c.82 (C.58:12A-12.4 et seq.).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised people such as people with cancer undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-TEST RESULT TS Contaminant Viola- tion Y/N Level Detected Units of Measure- ment MC LG MCL Likely Source of Contamination Radioactive Contaminants : Gross Alpha Test results Yr.
-2022 N Range = $ND - 6.4$ Highest detect = 6.4 Highest Average = 1.6 pCi/1 0 15 Erosion of natural deposits Combined Radium 228 & 226 Test results Yr.
-2021 N Range = ND - 3.4 Highest detect = 3.4 Highest Average = 2.0 pCi/1 0 5 Erosion of natural deposits Inorganic Contaminants: • • Barium Test Results Yr.
+TEST RESULTS Contaminant Violation Y/N Level Detected Units of Measure- ment MC LG MCL Likely Source of Contamination Radioactive Contaminants : Combined Radium 228 & 226 Test results Yr.
+2024 N 1.5 pCi/1 0 5 Erosion of natural deposits Inorganic Contaminants: • Barium Test Results Yr.
 2021 N Range = ND - 0.74 Highest detect = 0.74 Ppm 2 2 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Copper Test results Yr.
-2021 Result at 90 th Percentile N 0.02 No samples exceeded the action level Ppm 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits Cyanide Test results Yr.
-2021 N Range = ND - 5.2 Highest detect = 5.2 Ppb 200 200 Discharge from steel/metal factories; discharge from plastic and fertilizer factories Fluoride Test results Yr.
+2024 Result at 90 th Percentile N 0.38 No samples exceeded the action level.
+5 samples.
+Range of detections: (0.099 - 0.351) Ppm 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits Cyanide Test results Yr.
+2021 N Range = $ND - 5.2$ Highest detect = 5.2 Ppb 200 200 Discharge from steel/metal factories; discharge from plastic and fertilizer factories Fluoride Test results Yr.
 2021 N Range = ND - 0.095 Highest detect = 0.095 Ppm 4 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum Lead Test results Yr.
-2021 Result at 90 th Percentile N 10.6 No samples exceeded the action level Ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Nitrate (as Nitrogen) Test results Yr.
-2022 Range = ND - 1.6 Highest detect = 1.6 Ppm 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Disinfection Byproducts: HAA5 Haloacetic Acids Test results Yr.
-2022 N ND Ppb N/A 60 By-product of drinking water disinfection TTHM Total Trihalomethanes Test results Yr.
-2022 N ND Ppb N/A 80 By-product of drinking water disinfection
+2024 Result at 90 th Percentile N ND No samples exceeded the action level.
+5 samples.
+Range of detections: (All ND) Ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Nitrate (as Nitrogen) Test results Yr.
+2024 N Range = 0.08 - 2.76 Highest detect = 2.76 Ppm 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits Disinfection Byproducts: · HAA5 Haloacetic Acids Test results Yr.
+2024 N ND Ppb N/A 60 By-product of drinking water disinfection TTHM Total Trihalomethanes Test results Yr.
+2024 N ND Ppb N/A 80 By-product of drinking water disinfection